pierrepaleo/pypwt/README.md

 ### Compiling

-Conda build for a specific *cudatoolkit* versio that matches your environment, e.g.:
+Conda build for a specific *cudatoolkit* version that matches one in your conda environment, e.g.:

 ```
 export CUDA_VERSION="10.1.243"